Open Society Foundations–Armenia: Activities

-Between 2000 to 2005 the foundation assisted with the automation of Armenia's libraries and digitalized information across 10 main libraries which contain over 1.2 million bibliographic records.
+Between 2000 and 2005 the foundation assisted with the automation of Armenia's libraries and digitalized information across 10 main libraries which contain over 1.2 million bibliographic records.
 Beneficiaries of OSF funding include the National Library of Armenia and the Matenadaran.

 On 3 November 2005, OSF Armenia organized the "International Experience of European Integration and the Perspectives of the European Neighborhood Policy for Armenia" conference in Yerevan.
 Topics of discussion included Armenia's European integration perspectives, developing economic and political association with the European Union, and Armenia's participation in the European Neighbourhood Policy.

-Following the Financial crisis of 2007–2008, the foundation assisted over 65,000 Armenian families facing severe economic hardship.
+After the 2008 financial crisis, the foundation assisted over 65,000 Armenian families facing severe economic hardship.

 In 2012, the foundation helped universities in Armenia to implement educational reforms.
 From 1998 to 2014, Yerevan State University has received 32 grants from OSF, amounting to a total of $770,267.

 On 22 October 2013, the foundation organized a presentation of the "European Integration Index for Eastern Partnership Countries" report that OSF Armenia had conducted.
 The goal of the European Integration Index is to measure and compare the pace and progress of European integration reforms of the Eastern partnership countries.
 The index is intended to be a valuable tool for European and national policy makers for evaluating their European integration progress and create an atmosphere of competition among Eastern partnership countries for properly fulfilling their reforms obligations.